 Chiang Kai Shek (CKS) Memorial Hall is a monument commemorating the life of former President Chiang Kai Shek, a strong 20th century military and political leader in China.
-One of the most visited landmarks in the country, it is considered to be one of the great landmarks of Taiwan.
+It is considered to be one of the great landmarks of Taiwan.

 Brief Biography of Chiang Kai Shek